MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization.md

 ### Process (or legacy unattended RPA) capacity utilization

 [Process capacity or legacy unattended RPA capacity](capacity-utilization-process.md) are needed to run desktop flows in unattended mode.
-Every capacity allocated to a machine allows it to carry out an additional unattended desktop flow run simultaneously.
+Every capacity allocated to a machine allows it to carry out another unattended desktop flow run simultaneously.
 It can also be allocated to a cloud flow to license it independently from user license.

 ## See also